aws-samples/aws-stepfunctions-examples/cdk/eventbridge-event-tester/README.md

 --context eventStatusPollerWorkflowTimeout=10
 ```

-You shoudl receive an output similar to the following:
+You should receive an output similar to the following:

 ![cdk-output](./assets/img/cdk-output.png)